LabinatorSolutions/medical-symptom-checker/README.md

 ## Description

-The DHILab Medical Symptom Checker is designed to help you understand the possible causes of symptoms in children and adults.
+The Labinator Medical Symptom Checker is designed to help you understand the possible causes of symptoms in children and adults.

 ## Mission